 Despite inflation and higher interest rates, the Artnet Index of Fine Art exceeds the S&P 500 index: fine art returns grew a nominal 4.2% compared to a 6.6% loss for the S&P 500 since early 2022.
 (Art Tactic Deloitte)

 After a significant decline in sales during the pandemic, the US art market has seen one of the most robust recoveries of all the major markets.
 From a pandemic-induced low in 2020, sales bounced back in 2021, increasing by just over one third in value to $28.0 billion.
 Growth continued in 2022 with a further increase of 8% year-on-year to $30.2 billion, its highest level to date.
+In 2023, the market contracted a bit, however, the US maintained its pole position as market leader.
 (Art Basel UBS)

 Top selling artists since 2015: Pablo Picasso (US$3.2 billion), Claude Monet (US$1.89 billion), Andy Warhol (US$1.81 billion), Jean-Michel Basquiat (US$1.62 billion) and Gerhard Richter (US$1.18 billion).
 (Art Tactic Deloitte)